-This article describes how to go from a Displayr document that displays all pages, variables, outputs, and objects when viewed and exported:
+In it, we go from a Displayr document that displays all pages, variables, rows and columns, outputs, and objects when viewed and exported:

 Requirements

-A Displayr document
+A Displayr document with Data Sources and/or outputs

-Method - Hiding rows and columns
+Method - Hide rows and columns in a table

 To hide a row or column on a built-in drag and drop table, you can right click the row/column header and click Hide, see the gif below.
 This will hide the category from all tables and visualizations that use the variable set, but it will still be included in NETs and stat testing.
 If you'd like to instead, treat the category as missing data, you will right click and choose Delete.
 There are also several built-in table rules that you can use to hide rows and columns by name or criteria (such as Hide Empty Rows and Columns) on selected tables only, look in the Work With Rows, Columns, NETs and Merged Categories section of the help center for more examples.